GCdePaula/lua_optimizer/doc/doc.md

 until condition
 ```

 After the first line, `x` has the lattice element `1`.
-When we enter the loop's body, we perform the meet between the two possible elements of `x`: `1` from the previous assignment, or Top from the back edge.
-Meet between `1` and Top is `1`, so we continue as if `x` has value `1`, which we may later find to be incorrect.
-Inside, after the assignment statement, `x` has the lattice element `1`, because `2 - 1` is `1`.
-Again, as we don't know the value of `condition`, we have to consider the loop will execute multiple times.
+When we enter the loop's body, we perform the meet between the two possible elements of `x`: `1` from the previous assignment, and Top from the back edge.
+Meet between `1` and Top is `1`, so we continue with `x` equals `1`, which we may later find to be incorrect.
+Inside the loop's body, after the assignment statement, `x` has the lattice element `1`, because the expression `x - 1` is `1`.
+As we don't know the value of `condition`, we have to conservatively assume the loop will execute multiple times.

 Back at the top, `x` has two possible elements associated with it: the one coming from outside, and another from the back edge.
 We perform the meet operator between the two.
 That is, `1` meet `1`.
 Differently from the previous example, the meet result is `1`, as the meet between two constants, if they are the same, is their common value.
-Our assumption was correct: `x` is indeed constant at the loop's top.
-In fact, it is constant at every point of the loop.

-Let's look at a more formal description of our algorithm.
+As such, we conclude `x` is constant with the lattice element `1` throughout the loop's execution.

 ## The Algorithm

 The abstract interpretation operates on the program's control flow graph.
-The nodes represent statements, and directed edges represent the control flow.
-On top of that, each node contains a pair of cells: an "in cell" and an "out cell".
-A cell is a structure that contains the program's state at that point of execution.
-It is essentially a map of all variables in scope, associating each variable to a lattice element.
+The nodes represent instructions, and directed edges represent the control flow.

+To each point in the program (that is, before an instruction and after an instruction) we associate a structure that contains the program's state at that point of the execution.
+We'll call this structure a cell, naming the cell before the instruction the "in cell" and the one after it the "out cell".
+A cell is a map of all variables in scope to a lattice element.
+In other words, we map each point in the program to a cell, which maps every variable to a lattice element.
+As such, to each pair point and variable there's a lattice element.

 The abstract interpretation works by scheduling edges and executing the node those edges point to.
 We use a simple iterative worklist technique, containing CFG edges that need be processed.
-We start with an empty worklist, marking all edges as "not executable", and setting all variables in all cells to Top.
+We start with an empty worklist, marking all edges as dead, and setting all variables in all cells to Top.

+-- Rename executable to "alive" and "dead"

-The first step of the abstract interpretation is marking the start edge as executable, and adding it to the previously empty worklist.
+The first step of the abstract interpretation is marking the start edge as alive, and adding it to the previously empty worklist.
 Then we enter a loop: while the worklist is not empty, we remove an edge from the list and execute the node it is pointing to.
-During the execution of a node, we schedule new edges to be processed, marking them as executable in the process.
+During the execution of a node, we schedule new edges to be processed, marking them as alive in the process.

 Executing a node involves a few steps:

-  1. Calculate the new "in cell" from all executable incident edges.
+  1. Calculate the new "in cell" from all alive incident edges.
 The algorithm gets all preceding nodes whose edges are traversable, and performs the meet operation between their "out cells".
-In other words, for all executable in edges, we get the "out cell" of the node they're from, and for each variable of those cells we perform the meet operation between their lattice elements.
+In other words, for all alive in edges, we get the "out cell" of the node they're from, and for each variable of those cells we perform the meet operation between their lattice elements.

   2. If the node hasn't been executed before, mark the node as executed and skip to step 3.

       Otherwise, compare the new "in cell" with the previous one.
 This is the stop condition of our algorithm.
 If they're equal, we stop this node's execution, because whatever the node is about to execute will yield the same results as the previous iteration.
 In other words, for the same pair in-state/execution, the out-state will be the same.
 Therefore there isn't any state changes to propagate, they've already been propagated before.

   3. Evaluate the node using the new "in cell" as its state, update the "out cell" with the changes from this computation, and schedule out edges.
-Scheduled edges are marked as executable.
+Scheduled edges are marked as alive.
 This step depends on the node type:

       * Assignment nodes update a variable's lattice element and schedule its single out edge.